100janovic/layermover/README.md

     translation: {x: -20, y: -15}, scale:{x: 1.05, y: 1.05}
 };
 // init
-this.mouseMover = new MouseMover([ // array of elements
+this.layerMover = new LayerMover([ // array of elements
     background
 ], {
     moveSpeed: 0.8, // animation speed in seconds